-Avoid rubber-backed mats and rugs, as the backing may discolor your floor, recommend using felt underlayment

-- Change the location of your rugs periodically.
-Rearrange more frequently if they are placed in front of doors and windows. - Use light filtering window treatments (i.e. blinds, drapes, window film) that will help prevent sunlight exposure. - Rearrange furniture seasonally to allow the flooring to darken and age uniformly.
+- Avoid rubber-backed mats and rugs, as the backing may discolor your floor, recommend using felt underlayment - Change the location of your rugs periodically.
+Rearrange more frequently if they are placed in front of doors and windows. - Use light filtering window treatments (i.e. blinds, drapes, window film) that will help prevent sunlight exposure. - Rearrange furniture seasonally to allow the flooring to darken and age uniformly. - The flooring finish can wear off overtime in areas of high foot traffic i.e. kitchen and hallways.
+It is recommended to place a rug as a preventative measure.

 If completing a flooring extension or board replacement after the original installation has been down for a period of time, the new flooring will have a lighter appearance.
 As the material is exposed to natural light, it should eventually blend in with the surrounding areas.
 However, due to the age of your flooring, surface wear (and/or) exposure to U.V. light, Manufacturer will not guarantee replacement flooring that will be a 100% match to your existing product.

 Remember that color variation is to be expected with natural products.
 However, should an individual plank be doubtful as to appearance or dimension, the Installer should not use this piece.